SoftUni/Programming-Basics-Book-JS-EN/chapter-04-complex-conditions-exam-problems.md

 ### Hints and Guidelines

-We will read the input data and perform the calculations described in the task requirements, in order to check if the money will be sufficient.
+We will read the input data and perform the calculations described in the task requirements, to check if the money will be sufficient.

 #### Processing the Input Data